-Preparing for and responding to hazards, such as wildfires, floods, earthquakes and severe weather, requires consideration of the needs of seniors, especially those in residential care facilities.
+Preparing for and responding to hazards, such as wildfires, floods, earthquakes and severe weather, requires consideration of the needs of seniors, especially those in long-term care facilities.

-How are family members cared for in a residential care facility?
+How are family members cared for in a long-term care facility?

-B.C. health authorities are required to have emergency preparedness plans for all health care and residential care facilities.
+B.C. health authorities are required to have emergency preparedness plans for all health care and long-term care facilities.
 In an emergency, health authorities will continue to care for people evacuated from hospitals and other health care facilities.

 For information about emergency preparedness and planning at the facility where your family member lives, you may ask: